Junior Messias: AC Milan

-In 2021, Messias joined AC Milan on a one year loan deal with an option to buy.
-He made his debut for the club on 4 October 2021, coming on as a substitute in a 3–2 win over Atalanta.
+On 31 August 2021, Messias joined AC Milan on a one-year loan deal with an option to buy.
+He made his debut for the club on 3 October 2021, coming on as a substitute in a 3–2 win over Atalanta.
 On 24 November, he scored his first goal for Milan on his UEFA Champions League debut; he scored the only goal of a 1–0 group stage win over Atlético Madrid.
-Messias described his header as "the most important moment of [his] career"..
+Messias described his header as "the most important moment of [his] career".
 On 1 December 2021, he received his first league start scoring a brace in a 3–0 away win for Milan against Genoa.

 On 6 January 2022, against Roma, he scored the second goal in eventual 3–1 win.

 On 17 January against Spezia, Messias last minute goal and potentially the winner was controversially disallowed by the referee due to a beforehand foul on his teammate, Ante Rebic, Spezia went on to score the second and win 2–1, the referee apologized to Milan players for the incident.
 On 19 February, he scored the opener against Salernitana in 2–2 draw.
 On 15 April, he scored against Genoa again to seal 2–0 win.

-On 15 May he provided the assist to Leao against Atalanta in the first goal as Milan won 2–0, One week later Milan was crowned The Scudetto title after 11 year absence.
+On 15 May he provided the assist to Leao against Atalanta in the first goal as Milan won 2–0, One week later Milan was crowned The Scudetto title after 11-year absence.
 Overall Messias contribution in the campaign was 5 goals and 2 assists in 26 matches.

-On 7 July, Milan bought him despite the option to buy having already expired.
+On 7 July, Milan bought him, despite the option to buy having already expired.

+Genoa

+On 11 August 2023, Messias joined recently promoted Serie A club Genoa on a season-long loan with the option to make the deal permanent, which becomes an obligation if certain conditions are met.
+On 13 January 2024, Genoa CFC paid the clause to AC Milan, totalling 3 million euros and with Messias permanently moving to the club.